balderdashy/sails-docs/concepts/Internationalization/Internationalization.md

 ### Overview

 If your app will touch people or systems from all over the world, internationalization and localization (also known as "i18n") may be an important part of your international strategy.
-This is particularly important for applications whose main user base is split across different languages: for example a tutorial site providing both Spanish and English content, or an online store with customers all over Quebec and British Columbia.
+This is particularly important for applications whose main user base is split across different languages&mdash;for example, a tutorial site providing both Spanish and English content, or an online store with a customer base spanning Quebec and British Columbia.

 Fortunately, Sails provides built-in support for detecting user language preferences and translating static words/sentences.
 As of Sails v1, this is implemented using the lightweight [`i18n-node-2` package](https://www.npmjs.com/package/i18n-2).
 This package provides several additional options beyond what is covered here, which you can read about in its README file.
 But for many Node.js/Sails.js apps with basic internationalization requirements, the simple usage below is all you'll need.